legendofmiracles/minecraft-bte-aws-server/README.md

 ### Contributing
 * feel free to contribute.
 * But you can just clone the repo and tailor it to your needs.
+But the cloned repo **has** to be using the Apache 2 license

 Have fun!